 We believe our cash flows from operations should be adequate to fund our normal expected future business operations and possible international expansion costs for the long term.
-As our primary source of liquidity is from our cash flows from operations, this will be dependent on our ability to maintain and/or improve revenue as compared to operational expenses.
+As our primary source of liquidity has historically been from our cash flows from operations, this will be dependent on our ability to maintain and/or improve revenue as compared to operational expenses.